randomcoww/chef-docker_deploy/README.md

 * Run imag/tag as container.
 * Create init script for starting container.

+docker_push

+* Push service specific base image if it exists
+* Push service and revision specific base image if it exists

 These defintions may be kept in runlist and disabled via the enable_service parameter to allow the recipe to run cleanup actions.

 ## Issues

+* Docker authentication needed for some operations.

-Containers names cannot collide and existing containers cannot be renamed, so each revision of a service container needs a unique name.
+* Containers names cannot collide and existing containers cannot be renamed, so each revision of a service container needs a unique name.
 This makes linking difficult.

-The container recipe writes some attributes of the active container which may help.
+The container create action some attributes of the active container which may help.

 ```json
 {